heseltime/heseltime.github.io/pages/rDai.md

 See **Ticker Steps**, **Negative Gate Biases**, **Scaled Activation Functions**, etc. in [The Sorcerer’s Apprentice Guide to Training LSTMs](https://www.niklasschmidinger.com/posts/2020-09-09-lstm-tricks/) by Niklas Schmidinger.

+Dropout on the feedforward structure of LSTM will disturb the function of memory cells for sufficiently long sequences, due to exponential decay.
+This hinders learning.

+> Another LSTM dropout method that is not limited in this sense is called **_zoneout_** (Krueger et al., 2017), whose basic idea is to drop out the updates to the memory cell instead of clearing its entire content.
+In this manner, dependencies spanning over a dropout event can still be learned as long as the dropped-out update did not carry the crucial piece of information.

+Hochreiter and Adler, LSTM and Recurrent Neural Nets (lecture notes from the course at IML, JKU Linz, Winter Semeseter 2021)

 ## LSTM, Transformers, Hybrid xLSTM?

 For another day: [JKU in the headlines, precisely on topic](https://www.jku.at/en/news-events/news/detail/news/ai-made-in-europe-spitzenforscher-sepp-hochreiter-und-sein-xlstm-erhalten-unternehmerische-verstaerkung-fuer-europaeisches-large-language-model/), but what's the idea?
 I think this is not yet out of the bag but will be soon, providing an opportunity for another post here.
 At the core, this is about LSTM vs Transfomers however and sounds like something hybrid.